lukaskonietzka/SlicerToothAnalyser/README.md

 ![Screenshot of the application](./Screenshots/logoToothAnalyser.png) This 3D Slicer extension (SEM) is for for dental research, specifically to support studies on dental caries at the *Poliklinik für Zahnerhaltung und Parodontologie* at the LMU in Munich.
-The clinic captures 3D micro-CT images of teeth, which are stored in the Scanio ISQ format.
+The clinic captures 3D micro-CT images of teeth, which are stored in the Scanco ISQ format.

 With this extension, you can directly segment 3D micro-CT scans in the Scanco ISQ format without any filtering.